 Most significantly, the relationship between feedback and achievement has proven consistent regardless of race, socioeconomic status, grade, or school setting.
 Failure to implement effective feedback practices undermines every other effort in curriculum, assessment, and teaching.

 It's important to remember, however, that not all feedback is created equal.
 To be effective, feedback must be goal-oriented, specific, actionable, digestible, timely, ongoing, and consistent.
 This kind of personalized, robust feedback is a heavy lift for teachers.
 Graiders are trained to help lighten the load, delivering accurate, high-quality feedback that drives results.

-Expanding Teacher Capacity
+Expand Teacher Capacity

 Teachers are highly-skilled, creative professionals.
 Their time is scarce and valuable.
 Every principal knows that good teachers make the single greatest impact on student achievement and school culture.
 The Graide Network exists to upshift teachers' time, so their impact can be even greater.

 Research shows that quality and timely feedback is critical to student growth, but the sheer hours required are overwhelming.
-Graiders provide rich, thorough, and timely feedback on student work, speeding the learning cycle and the teacher’s ability to digest and understand student progress.
-By saving teachers up to 88% of their grading hours per assignment, teachers can invest more time in the highest-impact activities that only they can do, such as designing and delivering innovative lessons plans, meeting one-on-one with students, collaborating with colleagues and parents, and taking on leadership roles at the school.
+Graiders provide rich, thorough, and timely feedback on student work, speeding up the learning cycle and the teacher’s ability to digest and understand student progress.
+By saving teachers up to 88% of their grading hours per assignment, teachers can invest more time in the highest-impact activities that only they can do, such as designing and delivering innovative lesson plans, meeting one-on-one with students, collaborating with colleagues and parents, and taking on leadership roles at the school.